 During my visit to Bern, the main street in the city centre was a nightmarish building site.
-Various websites say that the extensive roadworks on the Marktgasse are to continue until September 14th 2013, although when I visited in April, the area was a complete mess and was closed to all traffic so a deadline of September seems optimistic.
-Pedestrians can only pass through via the claustrophobic pavements which seem to be continually vibrating due to the building work going on around them.
-My advice to those who wish to sightsee in Bern would be to avoid the area and take the bus or tram to the main tourist spots.
-The buses are diverted to avoid the Marktgasse while work is taking place.
+When I visited in April 2013, the area around Marktgasse was a complete mess.
+Pedestrians could only pass through via the claustrophobic pavements which seem to be continually vibrating due to the building work going on around them.
+My advice to those who wish to sightsee in Bern would be to check the city of Bern website for any works taking place during your stay and find alternative routes around the city where possible.

 In Marktgasse and Krämergasse there is a small stream of water running under the surface of the street-level and almost everywhere this waterstream is covered by an iron-grid.
 Unfortuntaley this iron-grid ends next to the fountains and there you might fall into it, when you dont think of it while taking pics of the famous fountains.